Generated forest canyon river scene representing the South Fork Payette River near Lowman in Idaho, not an exact location photo

 A practical downstream public site when you want a clear put-in or take-out reference.

-Helende and Kirkham corridor
+Helende and Kirkham area

 Forest Service sites that keep Lowman-side access and bank scouting straightforward.